Partner, Innovate, and Grow - Join the Zonka Feedback Partnership Program Today! Learn more ➝

 Try for Free

-React Native is developed by Meta, this powerful framework leverages JavaScript and React to create native-like mobile experiences, making it a top choice for developers and businesses alike.
+React Native is a powerful framework developed by Meta.
+It leverages JavaScript and React to create native-like mobile experiences, making it a top choice for developers and businesses alike.
+It is highly effective in app development because:

 • Seamless Transition for Web Developers – Since React Native is based on JavaScript and React, web developers can easily transition to mobile app development without a steep learning curve.